Chesapeake Bay Retriever

 The Chesapeake Bay Retriever is a duck retrieving dog.
 He loves water and has a virtually waterproof, short, thick coat which requires minimal grooming.
 He has energy, strength and stamina and needs an owner who is equally energetic.
 He needs to live in a house with a garden, preferably near to open countryside.
 He needs plenty of exercise with frequent opportunities to run free.

-- Hip dysplasia (malformation of the hip joint causing pain and disability): breed mean score 12.9 (parents should be lower)
+- Hip dysplasia breed 5 year mean score 9.1 (parents should be lower)

 - Elbow dysplasia (scores ideally 0:0)

-- Eye disease: Hereditary cataract; Progressive retinal atrophy (PRA) (gradual loss of sight)
+- Eye disease: Hereditary cataract (HC) (annual testing); Progressive retinal atrophy (PRA) (annual testing)

 - Progressive retinal atrophy (prcd-PRA)

 Availability of a DNA test does not mean that it is always necessary or even desirable for breeders to use this test.

 Other Breed-Specific Health Screening Schemes

 Ask the breeder to show you the certificates for the above tests/screening for both parents.
 If any of the above tests have not been considered necessary by the breeder (and there may be good reasons), ask her to explain why.